adamyap78/adamyap78.github.io/index.md

 - [Positioning - The Battle for your Mind](https://www.amazon.com.au/Positioning-Battle-Your-Mind-Paperback/dp/0071373586) by Al Ries and Jack Trout
 - [Founder Mode](https://paulgraham.com/foundermode.html) by Paul Graham
 - [Good Product Manager, Bad Product Manager](https://a16z.com/good-product-manager-bad-product-manager/) by Ben Horowitz

-## Strengths and Weaknesses

-- Impatience
-- Needing to regularly Zoom In and Zoom out.

-## Things I Believe In.

-- Iteration speed wins in Startup - including the technical debt and rework that occurs because of this
-- Small Teams beat Big Teams - including the lack of "hours" and capacity and reduced diversity in views.
-- In-Person team work is a superpower - even though it is an inconveniences many, limits access to talent and often increases interruptions
-- First Principles Thinking is worth it- even though it takes time and ends up opening stuff that doesn't need reopening

 ## Toolkit or Stack